30 Healthy Habits Fit People Live By

 One of the hardest parts about sticking to a diet is doing so while remaining social.
 Going to the bar or out to dinner with friends can make it difficult to say no to food and drinks that have the ability to derail your diet in a matter of sips or bites.
 However, those who do exercise their will power at social gatherings also choose to let those around them make their own dietary choices.
 Making your peers comfortable is just as important as finding balance and peace for yourself.

 Research continues to support the benefits of consuming healthy fats like those found in olive oil, nuts, and avocado.
-Fit people simply don’t fear the fat—they just keep portions at bay.
-A recent study published in the Journal of the American Heart Association emphasizes just how important it is to reduce trans fats and increase polyunsaturated fats in the diet to protect against heart disease.
+Fit people simply don't fear the fat—they just keep portions at bay.
+The American Heart Association emphasizes just how important it is to reduce trans fats and increase polyunsaturated fats in the diet to protect against heart disease.
 Healthy fats also contribute to greater feelings of satiety and can work to prevent unhealthy cravings as a result.

 Homemade chicken and broccoli may not seem as exciting as the chicken and broccoli you ordered from that Chinese place down the street, but it's wildly healthier.
 Cooking at home not only gives you the power to control calories and portions, but it even helps keep some weight in your wallet.
 Check out these 32 Kitchen Hacks for Healthy Eating for some cooking tips!

 Keep fit company

 Have you ever noticed that when your friends order pizza, and you're totally indifferent, you still end up eating pizza?
 Hanging out with like-minded people (read: fit-minded) can help you stick to your goals.
 If your buddy wants to hit up that spin class instead of brunch this weekend, you might want to keep him close by.
 It's much easier to stay consistent when you've got a partner or two by your side!